nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ## Program overview

-This SEPlanner allows the user to search for pre-approved module mappings through our platform.
-To do so, users can follow the following steps:
+This SEPlanner allows you to search for pre-approved module mappings through our platform.
+To do so, you can follow the following steps:
-1. Add partner universities the user is interested in.
+1. Add partner universities that you are interested in.
-2. Add potential NUS modules that the user wants to add.
+2. Add potential NUS modules that you want to add.
 3. Search for potential mapping for a particular selected university.
 4. Select a mapping and add the mapping.